mpgerstl/tEFMA/README.md

 ## 2. PREPARATION

 If you want to use the thermodynamic options of this tool IBM CPLEX is needed.
-Information can be found at [ibmilogcpleopti](http://www-03.ibm.com/software/products/en/ibmilogcpleopti "http://www-03.ibm.com/software/products/en/ibmilogcpleopti").
+Information can be found at [http://www-03.ibm.com/software/products/en/ibmilogcpleopti](http://www-03.ibm.com/software/products/en/ibmilogcpleopti "IBM cplex").
 Academic licenses are available by IBM on request.
 Please install CPLEX according to IBM's instructions first.

 ## 3. INSTALLATION

-tEFMA can be downloaded from github https://github.com/mpgerstl/tEFMA.git
+tEFMA can be downloaded from github [https://github.com/mpgerstl/tEFMA.git](https://github.com/mpgerstl/tEFMA.git "tEFMA.git").

 ## 4. COMPILATION